herbertwells/Volcano/README.md

    - After installation, restart Home Assistant to activate the integration.

 5. **Configure the Integration**:
    - Navigate to **Settings > Devices & Services**, find **Volcano Integration**, and follow the setup instructions.
-The configuration menu will scan for Bluetooth devices, dsiplaying a list.
+The configuration menu will scan for Bluetooth devices, displaying a list.
 Simply select your Volcano Vaporizer and the setup will complete.

 ### Manual Installation